About Cranio Structural Integration®

 How was CSI developed?

 The treatment approach used in CSI was developed by Dr. Dallas Hancock.
 Want to know more?
-Click here to read excerpts from Dr. Hancock’s FOREWORD to his CranioStructural Integration manual.
+Click here to read excerpts from Dr. Hancock’s PREFACE to his CranioStructural Integration manual.

 How can this therapy improve sports performance?

 Almost everyone has postural compensations and related imbalances in musculoskeletal function.
 Manual muscle testing can be used to demonstrate differences in the strength of bilateral muscle groups in the gluteal region, shoulders, hips, etc. CranioStructural Integration treatment enhances strength, coordination, balance and other important considerations in athletic performance by improving musculoskeletal function.